butlerbt/zipcode_time_series/README.md

 # National Home Value Analysis and Modeling
-Using time series modeling to analyze and forecast nation wide zipcode single family median home values using Facebook Prophet ARIMA models.
+Using time series modeling to analyze and forecast nation wide zipcode single family median home values using Facebook Prophet and ARIMA time series models.

 #### This README.pdf file will serve as a roadmap to this repository.
 The repository is open and available to the public.